Boy George at IndigO2

 The evening’s setlist was pleasing and gave ample space for the artist’s showman talents and vocal ability.
 Boy George is a veteran of more than 30 years whose music nevertheless is still as enjoyable and timeless as it has always been.

-For further information about Boy George and future events visit here.
+For further information and future events visit Boy George’s website here.

 Watch the video for Love and Danger here: